-What Teresa Giudice’s Ex-Husband And Kids Really Think About Her New Boyfriend
+What Teresa Giudice's Ex-Husband And Kids Really Think About Her New Boyfriend

-Teresa Giudice has revealed what her former husband Joe Giudice and their three daughters really think about her new boyfriend Luis Ruelas.
+Teresa Giudice has revealed what her former husband Joe Giudice and their three daughters really think about her new boyfriend, Luis Ruelas.
 The Real Housewives of New Jersey star opened up about the reactions of those closest to her after she went public with her new man last year following her divorce from her ex-husband of 20 years.

 Speaking to E!
-News, Teresa confessed that she’s had plenty of support from Joe, Gia, 20, Gabriella, 17, Milania, 16, and Audriana, 12, and said her daughters of big fans of her new man.
+News, Teresa confessed that she's had plenty of support from Joe, Gia, 20, Gabriella, 17, Milania, 16, and Audriana, 12, and said her daughters are big fans of her new man.

-“They like him, they think he’s great also, which I’m glad,” Teresa said.
+"They like him, they think he's great also, which I'm glad," Teresa shared.

 "And Joe's happy for me, I'm happy for Joe.
 Right now he's living in the Bahamas so everything's good.
 We're all a happy family, which I'm glad," she added.
 The couple announced their separation in December 2019 and officially divorced in September 2020 after years of legal trouble that saw Joe deported to his home country of Italy.